-The SERA also provides your students' aggregated response to each emotion regulation strategy across the whole school and each grade level.
-The response distribution bar graphs show the average percentage of times your students said they would or not use each of the eight strategies.
+Mean Percentage of Times Your Students Said They Would Use Each Strategy Response Distribution The SERA also provides your students' aggregated response to each emotion regulation strategy.
+The response distribution shows the average percentage of times your students said they would or would not use each of the 8 strategies.
 Note that students who did not fully complete the SERA (i.e., have missing responses) are included in the response distributions.
-We simply add up each time students said they would probably or definitely do or not do something that is an example of that strategy:

-Percentage of 'Definitely Not' for each strategy = Tally of 'No' across items for each strategy / 8 100

-Percentage of 'Probably Not' for each strategy = Tally of 'Probably Not' across items for each strategy / 8 100

-Percentage of 'Probably Yes' for each strategy = Tally of 'Probably Yes' across items for each strategy / 8 100

-Percentage of 'Definitely Yes' for each strategy = Tally of 'Yes' across items for each strategy / 8 100
+We simply add up each time students said they would probably or definitely do or not do something that is an example of that strategy: Percentage of 'Definitely Not' for each strategy = Tally of 'No' across items for each strategy / 8 100 Percentage of 'Probably Not' for each strategy = Tally of 'Probably Not' across items for each strategy / 8 100 Percentage of 'Probably Yes' for each strategy = Tally of 'Probably Yes' across items for each strategy / 8 100 Percentage of 'Definitely Yes' for each strategy = Tally of 'Yes' across items for each strategy / 8 100 Percentage of 'Missing' for each strategy = Tally of missing responses across items for each strategy / 8 100 Response Distribution